Dhordo

 Dhordo is a small village located in Kutch district, Gujarat, India.
 This village is situated within Bhuj taluk on the edge of the India-Pakistan border and is around 86 KM from Bhuj.
 The village is home to an annual 3-month festival called 'Rann Utsav'.

+In October 2023, the United Nations World Tourism Organization (UNWTO) recognised Dhordo as the ‘Best Tourism Village’ for its rural development, sustainable tourism and cultural preservation.